Skip to content

 CSS @import Rule

 The CSS @import at-rule is used to import style rules from other style sheets and to support media queries.
 The @import keyword must be followed by the URI of the style sheet to include.
 A string is also allowed.
-It must be at the top of the document but after the @charset rule.
+It must be at the top of the stylesheet, before any other rules except @charset and @layer.

-The @import property cannot be used inside conditional group at-rules.
+The @import at-rule cannot be used inside conditional group at-rules.

 Syntax